The S-works Venge ViAS is like having a pro race bike as an enthusiast with the same carbon layup and same technology ridden in the pro peloton!

 The S-Works Venge ViAS Di2 can handle a lot of power and speed but for us smaller riders with less power it offers a complete package of efficiency.
 I have found myself riding farther and faster than I have ever ridden before and finishing fresher than ever before.
 That equates to less overall power for the same results, and that continues to bring out the grin I have known to have while riding this bike.
 It’s the same one that found its way onto my face when I first threw my leg over the top tube, and it’s the same one that shows no sign of ever fading.

 The power transfer is fantastic, the speed across the flats is approaching ludicrous, and even the climbing is incredible.
 I passed a rider a few months ago on a 4% grade at 17 MPH during a ride up the Rec path from Frisco to Copper Mountain CO.
-The CLX 64 wheels act like a sail in crosswinds and will move you off your line, but the bike is super poised so you will never feel out of control.
+The CLX 64 wheels will act like sails in the crosswinds and will move you off your line, but the bike is super poised so you will never feel out of control.
 Their 21mm internal rim width gives you a contact patch that shouts control and, I dare say, has you looking for wind.

 I have already been stuck out on the road with dead Di2 batteries, and that is before I found out that I could remove the cable from the rear derailleur and manually move it to whichever gear suited me best to get back home.
 The Di2 hoods are comfortable and can be adjusted to fit my small hands, and I have also been able to swap out that idiotic white bar tape with black tape and the white power saddle has been replaced with a red one.
 It looks even more like a beast dressed in red and black.
 If you have a chance to own or throw your leg over one of these even for a short time, jump on it!
 You will not regret it!